brammittendorff/opencryptui/README.md

 - **Hidden volumes:** Create hidden encrypted volumes within an existing encrypted volume for plausible deniability.
 - **PIM (Personal Iterations Multiplier) support:** Allow users to specify a PIM value to increase the number of iterations in the key derivation process for added security.
-- **Hardware-accelerated encryption:** Utilize hardware features like Intel AES-NI to speed up encryption and decryption processes.
+- **Explicit hardware acceleration utilization:** Implement and verify explicit use of hardware acceleration for all supported operations, with performance comparisons.
 - **Cross-platform support:** Enhance compatibility and testing for various operating systems, including Windows, macOS, and Linux.
 - **Secure wipe:** Implement secure deletion of original files after encryption to prevent data recovery.